bocadilloproject/queso/docs/guide/custom-commands.md

 Every `click.Command` object present in this file is mounted onto the root Queso command.
 For example, a custom `hello` command would be made available as `$ queso hello`.

 ::: tip
-You can customize which file is used for command discovery using the `BOCA_CUSTOM_COMMANDS` environment variable.
+You can customize which file is used for command discovery using the `QUESO_COMMANDS` environment variable.
 It supports both absolute and relative paths.
 :::

 ## Example